Amegilla

-Amegilla is a large genus of bees in the tribe Anthophorini.
+Amegilla is a large genus of bees, with about 260 species, in the tribe Anthophorini.
 It has been split into many subgenera, including Asaropoda, Micramegilla, Notomegilla and Zonamegilla.

 Description

-Amegilla are generally medium-sized to very large bees, about 10-12mm of robust form.
+Amegilla are generally medium-sized to very large bees, robust and about 10–12 mm in length.
 The body and legs are hairy, and the tongue and proboscis are long.
 All Amegilla species burrow to make nests and they are commonly referred to as "digger bees".
 Several species have blue metallic bands on the abdomen and are referred to as "blue-banded bees".
 Bands may differ with the sex, with males having more bands than females.